AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 Format 2 : `tag INDEX /d [TAG1] [TAG2]...`

 ```
-tag: Adds or deletes tag(s) for the foodplace identified by the index number shown in the displayed foodplace list.
+tag: Adds or deletes tags for the foodplace identified by the index number shown in the displayed foodplace list.
 Existing tags will be preserved when adding, and duplicate tags (case-insensitive) will be ignored.
 Parameters: INDEX [/d] TAG1 [TAG2]...
 Example: tag 3 Savoury GoodService